getodk/docs/odk2-src/services-using.rst

       :class: device-screen-vertical

   - :menuselection:`Default Locale` specifies your preferred localization.
 By default this is set to US English.
 If you provide translations for your Data Management Application, this is where to enable them.
-  - :menuselection:`Text Font Size` customizes the text size across the ODK 2 tools
+  - :menuselection:`Text Font Size` customizes the text size across the ODK-X tools
   - :menuselection:`Show Splash Screen` chooses whether to show a splash screen while each app launches.
   - :menuselection:`Selected Splash Image` holds the image that will be displayed in the splash screen.
 By default this is an ODK logo, but can be set to your organization's own logo or another image.